-As a requirement, candidates must have at least 6 months of experience, and must-have details on the most recent and relevant employment on their portfolio.
-Satisfying these will allow them to take up an examination which, if they pass, will award them with this certification.
+As a requirement, candidates must have at least six months of experience and details on the most recent and relevant employment on their portfolio.
+Satisfying the requirements below will qualify candidates to obtain a CMP certificate.

 Certified Government Meeting Professional (CGMP)

 This certification is for event planners who want to specialize in federal, state, or local government events.
 Candidates take a three-day course and sit for an examination to test their knowledge and skills.
 Candidates who pass the test will be awarded the CGMP certificate.

 Candidates take this certification if they want to focus on professional development.
 They will need at least a year’s worth of experience in the field of event management and will sit for a three-day course and follow-up exam.

 Interested candidates must provide proof of a six-month membership with the Society of Government Meeting Professionals (SGMP).